er1/s228/README.md

 We need to verify that all our defined instructions (`Inc B`, `Mov A, B`, `Mov B, A`) work.
 To do this we program that instruction into memory and check if it behaves as it should.
 In the case of `Inc A` which cause A to increase by one, we would need to attach `?_in` to `a_in` so that the LED latches the value of A so that we can see if A is in fact counting up by one.

-Once all the instruction/ work, program a simple program into memory.
+Once all the instructions work, program a simple program into memory.
 The instruction register will need to latch instruction from memory based on the address stored in the program counter.
-This means that the MAR cannot be attached to the switches used for programming but to the in bus.
+This means that the MAR cannot be attached to the switches used for programming.
+Instead, the MAR should be attached to the in-bus.
 To do this, move the wires on pins 4 and 5 on the MAR flip-flop so that they connect to pins 4 and 5 on the LED flip-flop.
-Pins 4 and 5 on the LED flip-flop connect to the lower order bits on the in bus.
+Pins 4 and 5 on the LED flip-flop connect to the lower order bits on the in-bus.

 #### Final Program